Lye in Soap: All Real Soap Starts with Lye, and It's Perfectly Safe.

 We occasionally get emails from people claiming that our statement about lye being in ALL soap is false, however the very definition of "soap" from the Merriam Webster dictionary is: a cleansing and emulsifying agent made usually by action of alkali on fat or fatty acids and consisting essentially of sodium or potassium salts of such acids.

 The short answer is that you simply can't make soap without lye.
 If a product doesn't begin with lye, it's a detergent, not a soap or a shampoo.
 That doesn't mean that some skin care products aren't made without lye, but they don't always do the same job or have the same benefits as soap.

 The longer answer is that soap is the result of a reaction that occurs when you mix lye with liquid.
-Lye, which has a scientific name of sodium hydroxide, reacts when it is property mixed; the process of mixing and causing this reaction is called saponification
+Lye, which has a scientific name of sodium hydroxide, reacts when it is properly mixed; the process of mixing and causing this reaction is called saponification

 The process typically involves mixing lye with oils or butters, which contribute scents and other natural properties, such as vitamins and minerals, to soap.
 The oils and butters also react with the lye, resulting in a product that is safe for use on the skin.
 Some ingredients commonly used to make soap include coconut oil, olive oil, shea butter, castor oil, avocado oil, mango butter and, of course, goat's milk.

 Why Doesn't Lye in Soap Make It Dangerous?